Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsRemediation.md

     in user to be assigned the **License Admin** role in the Cloudneeti application.

--   The Microsoft Azure **AWS Account Admin** role is required for provision required roles, remediation framework.
+-   **AWS Account Admin** role is required for provisioning the required roles and remediation framework.

 Required Permissions
 --------------------